-A cash advance is an option you might consider if you need money quickly in urgent financial situations.
+A credit card cash advance is an option you might consider if you need money quickly in urgent financial situations.
 It’s a way of withdrawing cash from your credit card account, similar to how you would withdraw money from your bank account with your debit card.
 But it’s possible that taking out a cash advance on your credit card could indirectly have a negative impact on your credit score.

 What is a cash advance?

-A credit card cash advance is a withdrawal of money from your credit card account; this means you are borrowing money from your credit card account.
+A credit card cash advance is a withdrawal of money using your credit card account; this means you are borrowing money from your credit card account.
 It may seem similar to withdrawing money from your bank or an ATM using your debit card, but there are some key differences.

 How to get a cash advance from a credit card